IBM-Cloud/docs/services/mobilepush/interactive_notifications.md

 # Interactive notifications
 {: #interactive-notifications}
-Last updated: 11 January 2017
+Last updated: 18 January 2017
 {: .last-updated}

-Interactive notifications allow users to act when a notification arrives without opening the application.
+Interactive notifications enable users to respond to a notification without opening the application.
 When an interactive notification arrives, the device shows the action buttons along with the notification message.
-Interactive notifications are supported on iOS devices with version 8 and later.
-If an interactive notification is sent to iOS devices with version earlier than 8, the notification actions are not displayed.
+Interactive notifications are supported on iOS devices with version 8 or later.
+For interactive notifications sent to iOS devices that are earlier than version 8, the notification actions are not displayed.

 ##Sending interactive {{site.data.keyword.mobilepushshort}}